home Hair & Skin arrow

 Fantastically Full Hair During Pregnancy and Breastfeeding: How can the Beauty Boost be Explained?

 Expectant mothers have reason to rejoice: During pregnancy they are blessed with stunningly lush, thick and shiny hair.
 They have a high estrogen level in their body to thank for the splendor of their hair.
-Especially during pregnancy, estrogen levels increase, and noticeably so.

 This high estrogen level is best reflected in the skin and hair.
 The complexion becomes pure, soft and even.
 The hair gains fullness, volume and shine.
 Thus, estrogen has earned its nickname "the beauty hormone".